arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 - `"position"`
 - `"offset"`

-The default is an empty array.
+Default: the value of the top-level `features` option, or if not set, the features defined by the Analyzer itself.

 @RESTSTRUCT{includeAllFields,post_api_index_inverted_fields,boolean,optional,}
-If set to `true`, then process all nested attributes of this field.
-Otherwise, only consider attributes mentioned in `fields`.
-The default `analyzer` and `features` are applied to the fields.
+If set to `true`, then all nested attributes of this field are indexed, excluding any nested attributes that are configured separately by other elements in the `fields` array.
+The `analyzer` and `features` properties apply to the nested fields.

+If set to `false`, then nested attributes are ignored.
 The default is `false`.

 @RESTSTRUCT{searchField,post_api_index_inverted_fields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.

+You can set the option to `true` to get the same behavior as with `arangosearch` Views regarding the indexing of array values for this field.
+If enabled, both, array and primitive values (strings, numbers, etc.) are accepted.
+Every element of an array is indexed according to the `trackListPositions` option.

+If set to `false`, it depends on the attribute path.
+If it explicitly expand an array (`[*]`), then the elements are indexed separately.
+Otherwise, the array is indexed as a whole, but only `geopoint` and `aql` Analyzers accept array inputs.
+You cannot use an array expansion if `searchField` is enabled.

+Default: the value defined by the top-level `searchField` option.

 @RESTSTRUCT{trackListPositions,post_api_index_inverted_fields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.

+If set to `true`, then track the value position in arrays for array values.
+For example, when querying a document like `{ attr: [ "valueX", "valueY", "valueZ" ] }`, you need to specify the array element, e.g. `doc.attr[1] == "valueY"`.

+If set to `false`, all values in an array are treated as equal alternatives.
+You don't specify an array element in queries, e.g. `doc.attr == "valueY"`, and all elements are searched for a match.

+Default: the value defined by the top-level `trackListPositions` option, or `false` if not set.

 @RESTSTRUCT{nested,post_api_index_inverted_fields,array,optional,post_api_index_inverted_nested}
 Index the specified sub-objects that are stored in an array.
 Other than with the